aztack/download-repo-dir/README.md

-# A Tool for Downloading Directories of A Git Repository
+# A Tool for Downloading Directory from Git Repository

 # Install